Activate your HMS account

-Home folders are your very own personal, private folders, for your eyes only & accessible only by you.
+Home folders are your very own personal, private folders, for your eyes only and accessible only by you.
 Quotas for HOME storage are 50 GB for HMS staff.
 HMS provides several file sharing and collaboration tools, including Dropbox, Microsoft OneDrive, and departmental file shares.
 Contact HMS IT for information about these services.

 Individuals needing access to \\research.files.med.harvard.edu\" dept name" must contact the Collaboration Folder owner for which access is required.

 Note – Off quad HMS clinical faculty, including clinical fellows, are not eligible for HMS Dropbox.

 Dropbox Business offers HMS a secure way to store, sync, and share data across platforms and the globe.
 It keeps your computer up to date with your working files.
 Even entire Labs can promote collaboration via SmartSync, which provides a platform for accessing shared data without taking up valuable space on your computers.
 Complete information about Dropbox at HMS can be found at dropbox.hms.harvard.edu.